fanlai0990/CS598/README.md

 ### Lecture Summaries
-Each group will also be assigned to **write summaries for at least one lectures**.
+Each group will also be assigned to **write summaries for at least TWO lectures**.
 The summary assigned to a group will not be the reading they gave the lecture on.

 A paper summary must address the following four questions in sufficient details (2-3 pages):